 Students are automatically enrolled for a Bachelor of Arts degree program when they declare the major.
 It is necessary for the student to petition to receive the Bachelor of Science degree.
-The completed petition and a copy of your transcript from myslice must be forwarded to the Director of Undergraduate Studies or the Academic Coordinator in the department of Earth Sciences.
+The completed petition and a copy of your transcript from myslice must be forwarded to the Director of Undergraduate Studies or the Academic Coordinator in the Department of Earth and Environmental Sciences.
 The petition will be reviewed and approved if all the degree requirements are planned for or met.
 An ideal time to accomplish this milestone is during academic advising prior to registration for courses.

 Graduating with Distinction in Earth Sciences

 Departmental distinction is conferred upon students who demonstrate exceptional academic achievement in the Earth Sciences and who complete and defend a research thesis.
 Departmental distinction could complement a degree with Honors, but Honors students would not automatically receive departmental distinction.